Aumwich/cosmis/disrules_draft.md

 - **Base Roles**:
   - `@Player` - Base role for all active participants
   - `@Minority Group` - For players designated as minority members (if enabled)
-  - `@Observer` - For eliminated players or non-participants

 - **Basic Groups**:
   - `@BASIN` - Basic Industry employees